 When a long tail occurs in a Distinct statement, the Key splitting method does not apply.
 You can consider other methods.

 '''

---Original SQL statement, with the null UID skipped
+-- Original

+SQL

+statement ,

+the

+null

+UID

+skipped

+with

+COUNT ( uid )

+Ýν

+SELECT

-SELECT COUNT(uid) AS Pv
+AS

+COUNT ( DISTINCT

+Uv

+uid )

-, COUNT(DISTINCT uid) AS Uv
+AS

-FROM UserLog;
+FROM

+UserLog ;

 '''

 Rewrite the statement as follows: